lorenzofox3/Smart-Table/README.tmpl.md

     * minify the debug file so you have a production ready file (Smart-Table.min.js)

 ### Example app
-The example app is a running example of Smart-Table in action.
+The example app is a running example of <%- name %> in action.
 To run it:

 ```bash
 # serve mock JSON from <portA>